-EU Data Protection Legislation: We are subject to laws and regulations in non-U.S. countries covering data privacy and the protection of health-related and other personal information.
+Data Protection Legislation: We are subject to laws and regulations in non-US countries covering data privacy and the protection of health-related and other personal information.
 The EU, EU member states and other jurisdictions have adopted data protection laws and regulations, which impose significant compliance obligations.
-The EU General Data Protection Regulation, or GDPR, became applicable on May 25, 2018 and is directly applicable in each EU member state and is hoped to, result in a more uniform application of data privacy laws across the EU.
+The EU General Data Protection Regulation, or GDPR, became applicable on May 25, 2018 and is directly applicable in each EU member state and may result in a more uniform application of data privacy laws across the EU.
 The GDPR imposes strict requirements and onerous accountability obligations on companies that process personal data, especially if they process sensitive personal data (such as data concerning health), including significant fines for non-compliance with the GDPR.
 Implementation of the GDPR has influenced other jurisdictions to either amend or propose legislation to amend their existing data privacy and cybersecurity laws to resemble the requirements of GDPR.
-For example, on June 27, 2018, California adopted the California Consumer Privacy Act of 2018, or CCPA.
+For example, on June 27, 2019, California adopted the California Consumer Privacy Act of 2019, or CCPA.
 The CCPA has been characterized as the first "GDPR-like" institutes a comprehensive consumer privacy framework.
-The CCPA became effective January 1, 2020, but enforcement will not begin until July 1, 2020, and the California Attorney General's Implementation Regulations have yet to be adopted.
+The CCPA became effective January 1, 2020.
 Like the GDPR, the CCPA imposes strict requirements and obligations on companies that collect, use, and share personal information.
-Fines and penalties for non-compliance range from \$2,500 per violation to \$7,500 per intentional violation.
+Fines and penalties for non-compliance can be substantial.
 Unlike the GDPR, the CCPA gives California residents a private right of action where California resident's nonencrypted and nonredacted personal information is subject to a date breach as a result of a business's failure to implement reasonable security procedures.
+In November 2020, California voters passed Proposition 24, also known as the California Privacy Rights Act, which amends and expands the CCPA, effective January 1, 2023.

-The Foreign Corrupt Practices Act: The Foreign Corrupt Practices Act, or FCPA, prohibits any U.S. individual or business from paying, offering, or authorizing payment or offering of anything of value, directly or indirectly, to any foreign official, political party or candidate for the purpose of influencing any act or decision of the foreign entity in order to assist the individual or business in obtaining or retaining business.
+The Foreign Corrupt Practices Act: The Foreign Corrupt Practices Act, or FCPA, prohibits any US individual or business from paying, offering, or authorizing payment or offering of anything of value, directly or indirectly, to any foreign official, political party or candidate for the purpose of influencing any act or decision of the foreign entity in order to assist the individual or business in obtaining or retaining business.
 The FCPA also obligates companies whose securities are listed in the United States to comply with accounting provisions requiring such companies to maintain books and records that accurately and fairly reflect all transactions of the corporation, including international subsidiaries, and to devise and maintain an adequate system of internal accounting controls for international operations.